-Gross profit.
-Gross profit margin was 28% and 27% for the years ended December 31, 2016 and 2015, respectively.
-The increase in gross profit margin was attributed to lower data costs relative to revenue, mainly a result of the following:
+The cost of revenue as a percentage of revenue was 72% and 73% for the years ended December 31, 2016 and 2015, respectively.
+The decrease was attributable to lower data costs relative to revenue, mainly a result of the following:

-• In the Information Services segment, gross profit as a percentage of revenue is impacted by several factors, including changes in transactional-based data costs, timing and entry into flat-fee data licensing agreements, the mix of those data costs, changes in channels of distribution, sales volume, pricing strategies, and fluctuations in sales of integrated third-party products.
-As the construct of our data costs is a flat-fee, unlimited usage model, we expect that our gross profit margin will continue to increase as a percentage of sales in our Information Services segment over the coming years as we increase our revenue.
-We saw the beginning of this for the year ended December 31, 2016, compared to 2015, mainly a result of our consumer marketing business leveraging greater optimization of our consumer traffic through data rich media buying, reducing our costs to acquire the data relative to revenue.

-• In our Performance Marketing segment, gross profit as a percentage of revenue is impacted by several factors, including the cost to acquire traffic primarily from the purchase of impressions from publishers or third-party intermediaries, such as advertising exchanges, the competitive landscape associated with purchasing that inventory, and our ability to manage the quality and liquidity of the inventory.
-We generated a constant gross profit margin for the year ended December 31, 2016, compared to 2015.
+- In the Information Services segment, cost of revenue as a percentage of revenue is impacted by several factors, including changes in transactional-based data costs, timing and entry into flat-fee data licensing agreements, the mix of those data costs, changes in channels of distribution, sales volume, pricing strategies, and fluctuations in sales of integrated third-party products.
+As the construct of our data costs is a flat-fee, unlimited usage model, we expect that our cost of revenue as a percentage of revenue will continue to decrease in our Information Services segment over the coming years as we increase our revenue.
+We saw the beginning of this for the year ended December 31, 2016, compared to 2015, mainly a result of our consumer marketing business leveraging greater optimization of our consumer traffic through data rich media buying, reducing our costs to acquire the data relative to revenue. - In our Performance Marketing segment, cost of revenue as a percentage of revenue is impacted by several factors, including the cost to acquire traffic primarily from the purchase of impressions from publishers or third-party intermediaries, such as advertising exchanges, the competitive landscape associated with purchasing that inventory, and our ability to manage the quality and liquidity of the inventory.
+We generated a constant cost of revenue as a percentage of revenue for the year ended December 31, 2016, as compared to 2015.

-Historically, the relative mix of revenue derived from our Performance Marketing and Information Services segment produces a consolidated average gross margin between 26% and 32%.
-Historically, at scale, the Information Services segment will trend with average gross margins between 70% and 85%.
-As a result, we expect our combined gross margin to increase over the next twelve months as our Information Services revenue begins to scale.
+Historically, our total cost of revenue will trend between 68% and 74% as a percentage of revenue, based on the relative mix of revenue derived from our Information Services and Performance Marketing segments.
+At scale, the business model's cost of revenue in the Information Services segment will trend between 15% and 30% as a percentage of revenue.
+As a result, we expect our consolidated cost of revenue as a percentage of revenue to decrease over the next twelve months as our Information Services revenue begins to scale.

 Sales and marketing expenses.
 Sales and marketing expenses increased \$13.4 million to \$16.3 million for the year ended December 31, 2016, from \$2.9 million for the year ended December 31, 2015.
 The increase was mainly a result of the Fluent Acquisition and the expansion of our sales organization.
-Sales and marketing expenses consist of marketing and promotion, salaries and benefits, traveling expenses, share-based compensation expenses, and transportation and other expenses, incurred by our sales team, which are expected to increase in the future following the growth of revenue and the Company's continuous efforts to expand its sales organization.
-Included in sales and marketing expenses was non-cash share-based compensation expenses of \$2.3 million for the year ended December 31, 2016, versus \$0.3 million for the year ended December 31, 2015.
+Sales and marketing expenses consist of marketing and promotion, salaries and benefits, traveling expenses, share-based compensation expense, and transportation and other expenses, incurred by our sales team, which are expected to increase in the future following the growth of revenue and the Company's continuous efforts to expand its sales organization.
+Included in sales and marketing expenses was non-cash share-based compensation expense of \$2.3 million for the year ended December 31, 2016, versus \$0.3 million for the year ended December 31, 2015.